 What’s the process of buying a franchise?

-When you’ve decided to buy a franchise, you’ll need to find a franchise to buy.
-Once you’ve chosen a franchisor to enter a franchise purchase agreement (‘franchise agreement’) with, you may enter an exclusivity agreement to ensure the franchisor doesn’t t enter talks to sell the franchise to another buyer during the due diligence and negotiation period.
+Once you’ve chosen your franchise, you may ask the franchisor to sign an exclusivity agreement so they don’t enter talks to sell the franchise to another buyer during the due diligence and negotiation period.

-In addition to this, you should sign a confidentiality agreement to ensure any information revealed during due diligence and negotiations, isn’t used and exploited by the franchisor.
+In addition to this, you should sign a confidentiality agreement to make sure the franchisors keep confidential anything you tell them during due diligence and negotiations.

-The next stage is to negotiate a draft franchise agreement, which contains detailed terms of the arrangement.
-If the franchisor has a large network, the franchisor may have a standard franchise agreement which you will be requested to sign.
-However, if you are able to negotiate the terms of the agreement, you should seek to ensure the terms protect not only the franchisor but also the franchsiee.
+The next stage is to negotiate a draft franchise agreement that contains detailed terms of the arrangement.
+If the franchisor has a large network, they may have a standard franchise agreement as a starting point, though you’ll want to negotiate some of the terms.
+Your lawyer can help with this.

-- A restrictive covenant that the franchisee will not undertake competing business during the term of the franchise
+- A ‘restrictive covenant’ that you won’t compete with them during the term of the franchise

-- A provision protecting intellectual property of the franchisor
+- A provision protecting the franchisor’s intellectual property

-- A provision where the franchisor provides the franchisee and its staff with training
+- That franchisor provides you and your staff with training

 - A provision detailing the responsibility for marketing, advertising, and promotions

-- The franchisee’s right to sell the business and whether the franchisor has pre-emption rights
+- Whether you can sell the business and whether the franchisor has pre-emption rights (right of first refusal)

-Upon signing, you’ll be able to start running the franchise; convert any business premises into a franchise outlet and begin the franchisor’s training.
+Upon signing, you’ll be able to start running the franchise, you’ll convert any premises into a franchise outlet and begin the franchisor’s training.

 Can I buy a franchise from an existing franchisee?
 What’s the process?

-One practical difference resulting from you buying from an existing franchisee is that you will be charged a premium on the franchise – as it has an added benefit of already being set up.
-Upon buying the franchise, you’ll have suppliers, trained employees, customers and cash flow on your first day.
+One practical difference of buying from an existing franchisee is that you will be charged a premium on the franchise, as it has an added benefit of already being set up.
+You’ll have suppliers, trained employees, customers and cash flow from day one.
 To account for this added value to the business, the price will be higher than buying a franchise from a franchisor.
 You may also be subject to additional fees such as a transfer fee.

-Upon all the documents being signed, you should receive training from the franchisor to help you run your franchise.
+When all the documents have been signed, you should receive training from the franchisor to help you run your franchise.
 You’ll then be able to continue management and operation of the franchise.

 Can I buy a franchise from overseas?
 What’s the process?

-One option is to buy a franchise from a UK franchisor, which grants you the right to run the business in an overseas territory.
-The franchisor will then have the responsibility to train and support the franchisee either through long-distance control, a subsidiary office in that country, or an appointed agent.
+One option is to buy an overseas franchise from a UK franchisor who will have to train and support you, either remotely, through a subsidiary office in that country, or through an appointed agent.

-Direct franchising (franchise arrangement with long-distance control) is not common because tax difficulties arise when an overseas franchisee pays fees to a franchisor in the UK.
-The franchisor may also struggle to provide adequate training, support, and control to ensure the franchisee is complying with the franchise agreement.
+Direct franchising (franchise arrangement with remote, long-distance control) is not common because tax difficulties arise when an overseas franchisee pays fees to a franchisor in the UK.
+The franchisor may also struggle to provide adequate training, support, and control.

 Purchasing a franchise overseas where a subsidiary office is located in the overseas country is more common.
-That’s because the subsidiary of the UK franchisor will be the franchisor entering into the franchise agreement with you.
-This means you’ll receive training and support from the subsidiary, instead of the parent company located in the UK.
-As the subsidiary will have greater resources and experience in the market of that country, this will be more beneficial for you when compared to a direct franchise.
+That’s because the subsidiary of the UK franchisor will be the franchisor, and you’ll get training and support from them, rather than the UK company.
+They’ll have more resources and experience in the market of that country.

 A second option is to buy a franchise from a master franchisee.
 This would allow you to receive training directly from the master franchisee, who will be based in the overseas territory.
-They will have the resources and experience to provide adequate support to the franchisee.
-As the franchise agreement would be entered into with the master franchisee, the master franchisee will take the role of franchisor in the arrangement.
+They will have the resources and experience to provide you with adequate support As the franchise agreement would be entered into with the master franchisee, the master franchisee will take the role of franchisor in the arrangement.

 A third option is to buy a franchise by entering a franchise development agreement with a franchisor.
 This will grant you the right to develop the franchise business in an overseas territory.
 The arrangement is very similar to entering a direct franchise agreement, except that in a franchise development arrangement, the franchisee is known as the developer and has the obligation to develop the franchise brand.

-You should also note that you can buy a franchise from a non-UK franchisor to run a franchise in the UK.
-Similarly to the options we’ve just mentioned, the overseas franchisor will have a number of opions to enable you to receive the support and guidance, to run your franchise business within the UK.
-As with any franchise, you should conduct detailed research to ensure the franchise is credible.
-If the franchise you are buying is the only franchise within the UK, you should ensure you have the skills and confidence to operate the business with more limited support compared to running a UK-based franchise.
+You can also buy a franchise from a non-UK franchisor to run a franchise in the UK.
+The overseas franchisor will have a number of options to ensure you get the support you need to run the franchise business within the UK.
+As with any franchise, you should make sure the franchise is credible, and that you have sufficient skills and confidence to operate the business with more limited support, compared to running a UK-based franchise.

 Do you need a licence to buy a franchise?

-No – you generally don’t need a licence to buy a franchise.
-However, if you’re buying a franchise which undertakes activity that does require a licence, then you must obtain a licence to run the business and continue that activity.
-Under most franchise agreements, the obligation to comply with applicable laws and obtain the correct licence is specified as the franchisee’s responsibility.
+No, you don’t usually need a licence to buy a franchise, unless the business itself needs a licence.
+Under most franchise agreements the obligation to comply with applicable laws and obtain the correct licence will be your responsibility.